History of Aberdeen Airport

 In July 2009 the Aberdeen Airport celebrated its 75th birthday.

-First Minister Nicola Sturgeon unveiled plans in February 2016 of the new £20 million investment that will transform Aberdeen’s single terminal.
+In Feburary 2016, First Minister Nicola Sturgeon unveiled plans for the new £20 million investment that will completely transform Aberdeen’s single terminal.
+It is expected to complete in 2020.